Orange, New South Wales: Water resources

 Orange has several water sources used for domestic consumption, both currently in use and formerly used.
 Currently Suma Park Dam and Spring Creek Reservoir are used for domestic water consumption.
 Two other dams, Lake Canobolas and Gosling Creek Reservoir, were previously used for domestic water consumption; however, they are now used for recreational purposes.
 The city is currently on Level 2 water restrictions, following good rain (Sept 2020).

 The local mine, Cadia-Ridgeway Mine, uses the city's treated effluent to supplement its water supply.

-Orange is currently planning to implement a pipeline from the Macquarie river to boost the town water supply.
-This is hotly debated, and researchers believe that it will endanger threatened wetland areas.
+In 2018, a 39km pipeline between the Macquarie River and the Suma Park Dam at Orange became operational.
+The cost was $47m.
+Stormwater harvesting has been found to have a lower operating cost to the pipeline.

+Stormwater harvesting - a first for Australia

+The holding dam for stormwater collected from Blackmans Creek.
+From here the water is processed before being pumped into Suma Park Dam.
+Water from this dam is then sent to the Icely Road Water Treatment Plant and into the potable water network.

+The Millennium Drought caused a severe reduction in the supply of potable water in Orange.
+Storages fell to 23%.
+In response, the use of water was reduced by the introduction of prices and restrictions.
+To increase supply it was decided to harvest and treat stormwater.
+The system was the first of its kind in Australia.
+The initial project has secured 900 ML of water each year, enough to supply one fifth of the towns needs.

+The second stage of the project will secure an additional 600 ML by developing stormwater retaining wetlands further upstream in the Blackmans Creek catchment.

 Sister cities

 Orange is a sister city to: